metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1alpha1_manifest.md

 Required:

-- `formatter_config` (Attributes) Describes the format of the config file.
-The controller works as follows: 1.
-Parse the config file 2.
-Get the modified parameters 3.
-Trigger the corresponding action (see [below for nested schema](#nestedatt--spec--formatter_config))
+- `formatter_config` (Attributes) Specifies the format of the configuration file and any associated parameters that are specific to the chosen format.
+Supported formats include 'ini', 'xml', 'yaml', 'json', 'hcl', 'dotenv', 'properties', and 'toml'.
+Each format may have its own set of parameters that can be configured.
+For instance, when using the 'ini' format, you can specify the section name.
+Example: ''' formatterConfig: format: ini iniConfig: sectionName: mysqld ''' (see [below for nested schema](#nestedatt--spec--formatter_config))

 Optional:

-- `cfg_schema_top_level_name` (String) Top level key used to get the cue rules to validate the config file.
-It must exist in 'ConfigSchema' TODO (refactored to ConfigSchemaTopLevelKey)
+- `cfg_schema_top_level_name` (String) Specifies the top-level key in the 'configurationSchema.cue' that organizes the validation rules for parameters.
+This key must exist within the CUE script defined in 'configurationSchema.cue'.
-- `configuration_schema` (Attributes) List constraints rules for each config parameters.
-TODO (refactored to ConfigSchema) (see [below for nested schema](#nestedatt--spec--configuration_schema))
+- `configuration_schema` (Attributes) Defines a list of parameters including their names, default values, descriptions, types, and constraints (permissible values or the range of valid values). (see [below for nested schema](#nestedatt--spec--configuration_schema))
-- `downward_api_options` (Attributes List) A set of actions for regenerating local configs.
-It works when: - different engine roles have different config, such as redis primary & secondary - after a role switch, the local config will be regenerated with the help of DownwardActions TODO (refactored to DownwardActions) (see [below for nested schema](#nestedatt--spec--downward_api_options))
+- `downward_api_options` (Attributes List) Specifies a list of actions to execute specified commands based on Pod labels.
+It utilizes the K8s Downward API to mount label information as a volume into the pod.
+The 'config-manager' sidecar container watches for changes in the role label and dynamically invoke registered commands (usually execute some SQL statements) when a change is detected.
+It is designed for scenarios where:  - Replicas with different roles have different configurations, such as Redis primary & secondary replicas. - After a role switch (e.g., from secondary to primary), some changes in configuration are needed to reflect the new role. (see [below for nested schema](#nestedatt--spec--downward_api_options))
-- `dynamic_action_can_be_merged` (Boolean) Indicates the dynamic reload action and restart action can be merged to a restart action.
-When a batch of parameters updates incur both restart & dynamic reload, it works as: - set to true, the two actions merged to only one restart action - set to false, the two actions cannot be merged, the actions executed in order [dynamic reload, restart]
+- `dynamic_action_can_be_merged` (Boolean) Indicates whether to consolidate dynamic reload and restart actions into a single restart.  - If true, updates requiring both actions will result in only a restart, merging the actions. - If false, updates will trigger both actions executed sequentially: first dynamic reload, then restart.
+This flag allows for more efficient handling of configuration changes by potentially eliminating an unnecessary reload step.
-- `dynamic_parameter_selected_policy` (String) Specifies the policy for selecting the parameters of dynamic reload actions.
+- `dynamic_parameter_selected_policy` (String) Configures whether the dynamic reload specified in 'reloadOptions' applies only to dynamic parameters or to all parameters (including static parameters).  - 'dynamic' (default): Only modifications to the dynamic parameters listed in 'dynamicParameters' will trigger a dynamic reload. - 'all': Modifications to both dynamic parameters listed in 'dynamicParameters' and static parameters listed in 'staticParameters' will trigger a dynamic reload.
+The 'all' option is for certain engines that require static parameters to be set via SQL statements before they can take effect on restart.
-- `dynamic_parameters` (List of String) A list of DynamicParameter.
-Modifications of dynamic parameters trigger a reload action without process restart.
+- `dynamic_parameters` (List of String) List dynamic parameters.
+Modifications to these parameters trigger a configuration reload without requiring a process restart.
-- `immutable_parameters` (List of String) Describes parameters that are prohibited to do any modifications.
+- `immutable_parameters` (List of String) Lists the parameters that cannot be modified once set.
+Attempting to change any of these parameters will be ignored.
-- `reload_options` (Attributes) Specifies the dynamic reload actions supported by the engine.
-If set, the controller call the scripts defined in the actions for a dynamic parameter upgrade.
-The actions are called only when the modified parameter is defined in dynamicParameters part && DynamicReloadActions != nil TODO (refactored to DynamicReloadActions) (see [below for nested schema](#nestedatt--spec--reload_options))
+- `reload_options` (Attributes) Specifies the dynamic reload action supported by the engine.
+When set, the controller executes the method defined here to execute hot parameter updates.
+Dynamic reloading is triggered only if both of the following conditions are met:  1.
+The modified parameters are listed in the 'dynamicParameters' field.
+If 'dynamicParameterSelectedPolicy' is set to 'all', modifications to 'staticParameters' can also trigger a reload.
+2. 'reloadOptions' is set.
+If 'reloadOptions' is not set or the modified parameters are not listed in 'dynamicParameters', dynamic reloading will not be triggered.
+Example: '''yaml reloadOptions: tplScriptTrigger: namespace: kb-system scriptConfigMapRef: mysql-reload-script sync: true ''' (see [below for nested schema](#nestedatt--spec--reload_options))
-- `script_configs` (Attributes List) A list of ScriptConfig used by the actions defined in dynamic reload and downward actions. (see [below for nested schema](#nestedatt--spec--script_configs))
+- `script_configs` (Attributes List) A list of ScriptConfig Object.
+Each ScriptConfig object specifies a ConfigMap that contains script files that should be mounted inside the pod.
+The scripts are mounted as volumes and can be referenced and executed by the dynamic reload and DownwardAction to perform specific tasks or configurations. (see [below for nested schema](#nestedatt--spec--script_configs))
-- `selector` (Attributes) Used to match labels on the pod to do a dynamic reload TODO (refactored to DynamicReloadSelector) (see [below for nested schema](#nestedatt--spec--selector))
+- `selector` (Attributes) Used to match labels on the pod to determine whether a dynamic reload should be performed.
+In some scenarios, only specific pods (e.g., primary replicas) need to undergo a dynamic reload.
+The 'selector' allows you to specify label selectors to target the desired pods for the reload process.
+If the 'selector' is not specified or is nil, all pods managed by the workload will be considered for the dynamic reload. (see [below for nested schema](#nestedatt--spec--selector))
-- `static_parameters` (List of String) A list of StaticParameter.
-Modifications of static parameters trigger a process restart.
+- `static_parameters` (List of String) List static parameters.
+Modifications to any of these parameters require a restart of the process to take effect.
-- `tools_image_spec` (Attributes) Tools used by the dynamic reload actions.
-Usually it is referenced by the 'init container' for 'cp' it to a binary volume.
-TODO (refactored to ReloadToolsImage) (see [below for nested schema](#nestedatt--spec--tools_image_spec))
+- `tools_image_spec` (Attributes) Specifies the tools container image used by ShellTrigger for dynamic reload.
+If the dynamic reload action is triggered by a ShellTrigger, this field is required.
+This image must contain all necessary tools for executing the ShellTrigger scripts.
+Usually the specified image is referenced by the init container, which is then responsible for copy the tools from the image to a bin volume.
+This ensures that the tools are available to the 'config-manager' sidecar. (see [below for nested schema](#nestedatt--spec--tools_image_spec))

 <a id="nestedatt--spec--formatter_config"></a>
 ### Nested Schema for `spec.formatter_config`